kenSpicer/ken-s-notebook/README.md

 Today is Thursday March 5,2026.
 Spent day taking care of domestic issues.
 Today is Friday, March 6,2026.
 Spent day working on ai_agent project.
 Didn't finish.
 Now will work on dinner.
 Today is Saturday, March  7,2026.
 Spent day working around house and studying 'Kate'.
+Today is Sunday, March 8,2026.
+Spent day at church and working with kate.